 Why go to a restaurant when you can cook for yourself in Casa da Serra’s perfectly equipped kitchens, using the freshest fish and seafood from Tavira’s daily market?
 Well, sometimes you just want to relax and let others cook for you.
 Or go out and mingle with the crowd.
 Or have dinner by the sea after a day on the beach.
 It’s for those days that we prepared a list of good restaurants in and around Tavira.
-And since the list is long, here are the names of our absolute favourites: Restaurante Capelo, Casa da Igreja, Noélia e Jerónimo, Casa de Pasto Fernanda e Campinas and Retiro dos Caçadores.
+And since the list is long, here are the names of our absolute favourites: Restaurante Capelo, Casa da Igreja, Noélia e Jerónimo, Casa de Pasto Fernanda e Campinas, Mercearia da Aldeia (no. 1 in wines) and Retiro dos Caçadores.

 - Casa da Igreja (Cacela-a-Velha – $): There are only a few tables outside and you’ll have to get there early to find a place.
 But Casa da Igreja is certainly one of the best places in the world to eat fresh oysters.
 Located next to the church of the beautiful village of Cacela-a-Velha, it has a great view over Ria Formosa and the sea.
 Phone: (+351) 289 952 126.

 - Chá com Água Salgada (Vila Nova de Cacela – $$): In summer, Manta Rota beach is usually too crowded.
 The reason is that you don’t have to take the boat to get to the sandy side of the beach.
 And there are many parking lots right next to the beach.
 By contrast, in winter it’s a nice place to go for long walks by the sea.
 It’s also in wintertime that we recommend the beach restaurant Chá com Água Salgada (which means “Tea with Salty Water”).
-The food is a modern and more sophisticated take on the typical Portuguese cuisine.
-The wine list is varied and contains some very good Portuguese reds and whites.
-Try Mapa or Monte da Peçeguina if you like dry white wines.
+The food is a modern take on the typical Portuguese cuisine.
+The wine list is varied and contains some good Portuguese reds and whites.
+Try Mapa or Monte da Peçeguina for a white.
 If you prefer full and complex red wines, try the excellent Quinta do Mouro from Estremoz or the Dona Maria Amantis Reserva.
 If you are looking for something different, try Casa Cadaval’s Pinot Noir or anything by Casa de Mouraz, an innovative producer of natural and authentic back-to-the-roots wines from organic viticulture.
 The restaurant is open from 12am to 10pm and closes on Wednesdays.
 Phone: (+351) 281 952 856.
+(Update: the last time we went there in October 2022 the food and service was still OK, but overall a bit disappointing and the “sommelier” talked too much memorized blah-blah.
+If you want to hear about and taste less common Portuguese wines, Mercearia da Aldeia in Santo Estevão is your place to go).

 - Restaurante Fábrica do Costa (Praia da Fábrica, Cacela-a-Velha – $$): This restaurant is located next to Fábrica Beach (Praia da Fábrica), one of the most beautiful beaches of the Algarve.
 It’s a good place to watch the sunset and have dinner after a day at the beach.
 Although, over the years, the restaurant has lost some of its charm and the quality of the food and service has declined, the fresh fish and mussels („ameijoas“ or „conquilhas“) are still good.
 Phone: (+351) 281 951 467.